TimIsabella/RIME/README.md

 ---

 ## 🧠 Philosophy

-"Truth is not a fixed point.
-It is a structure in motion — stable within frames, but relative across them.
-Contradiction is not failure, but the signal to adapt."
+RIME is not a model of truth — it's a model of belief adaptation.
+It does not assume correctness.
+It builds coherence by interacting with contradiction.
+> "Truth is not what is imposed — it is what survives contradiction."